nairobilug/nairobilug.or.ke/CODE_OF_CONDUCT.md

 #### Mailing lists, IRC, Discord and Telegram Channels

-Mailing lists, and other communication platforms are important parts of the NAILUG community platform.
+Mailing lists, and other communication platforms are important parts of the Nairobi LUG community platform.
 This code of conduct applies very much to your behavior in those forums too.
 Please follow these guidelines.

 - Please use a valid email address to which direct responses can be made.